Nader Darehshori

-is Chairman, President, CEO and Co-Founder of Aptius Education, Inc. He is a director at State Street Corporation and was a director of Aviva USA Corporation.
+is Chairman, President, CEO, and Co-Founder of Aptius Education, Inc. He is a director at State Street Corporation and was a director of Aviva USA Corporation.
 He is a trustee of Wellesley College, the Dana–Farber Cancer Institute, and the Tanenbaum Center for Interreligious Understanding.
 He is on the EdNET Advisory Board and the Massachusetts Business Roundtable Board.

-Darehshori came to the United States in 1961, in 1966 received a B.A. from the University of Wisconsin.
+Darehshori came to the United States in 1961; in 1966 received a B.A. from the University of Wisconsin.
 The same year began to work in Houghton Mifflin as a Salesperson.
-He was President, Chairman and CEO of Houghton Mifflin from 1990 to 2000.
-He received an honorary degree of Doctor of Commercial Science from Suffolk University in 1992.
-He was Director, Chairman and Co-Founder of Cambium Learning, Inc. from 2004 to 2007 and still remains on the board.
+He was President, Chairman, and CEO of Houghton Mifflin from 1990 to 2000.
+He received an honorary Doctor of Commercial Science degree from Suffolk University in 1992.
+He was the Director, Chairman, and Co-Founder of Cambium Learning, Inc. from 2004 to 2007 and remained on the board.